 Explain how sharing something online may have an impact either positively or negatively.
 Describe how to be kind and show respect for others online including the importance of respecting boundaries regarding what is shared about them online and how to support them if others do not.
 Describe how things shared privately online can have unintended consequences for others. e.g. screen-grabs.

-Explain that taking or sharing inappropriate images of someone inappropriate images of someone (e.g. embarrassing images), even if they say it is okay, may have an impact for the sharer and others;
+Explain that taking or sharing inappropriate images of someone they say it is okay, may have an worried about this.